moravianlibrary/Rozcestnik-studovna/private/mobilniAplikaceKramerius.en.md

-# Kramerius mobile app
+# Mobile application Kramerius

- Mobilní aplikaci Kramerius si můžete stáhnout také do svého zařízení a prohlížet si veřejně dostupná díla.
-V mobilní aplikaci Kramerius najdete i digitální dokumenty z dalších 17 českých knihoven.
+You can download mobile application Kramerius to your device and view works in the public domain.
+You will find there also digitized document from other 17 Czech libraries.

 <div class="text-center">
 <span>